yastn/yastn/docs/source/theory/fpeps/basics.rst

 ---------------------------------------

 We follow the recipe introduced by Corboz et al. in Ref. :ref:`[4] <ref4>`.
-This approach relies on two main techniques:
+This approach relies on two ingredients:
 (a) using parity-preserving tensors, which ensure that each tensor respects fermion parity, and (b) adding fermionic swap gates through :meth:`yastn.swap_gate` at line (leg) crossings in a planar projection of the network.

 In PEPS, the ordering of fermionic operators impacts their anticommutation properties, which are essential for accurate simulations of fermionic systems.
 We establish a **fermionic order** to guide the application of swap gates, with each swap gate ensuring correct anticommutation for fermionic crossings.
-These crossings in the 2D plane project the 3D fermionic ordering onto a 2D layout, where fermionic swap gates manage the antisymmetry.
+These crossings in the 2D plane project the 3D diagram encoding fermionic ordering onto a 2D layout, where swap gates manage the antisymmetry.

-In terms of numerical cost, contracting fermionic and bosonic (or spin) PEPS networks is comparable.
+In terms of the numerical cost, contracting fermionic and bosonic (or spin) PEPS networks is comparable.
 The swap gates introduce only a subleading overhead, making this approach efficient.
 The module :code:`yastn.tn.fpeps` handles both fermionic and bosonic statistics, controlled by the :code:`fermionic` flag in the :ref:`tensor configuration <tensor/configuration:yastn configuration>`.
 We use the name :code:`fpeps` to emphasize the incorporation of fermionic statistics in the module.